darktable-org/dtorg/content/about/faq.md

 ---
 * <a name="faq-spelling"></a>**So, I have seen a bunch of different ways to spell *darktable*.
 Which one is right?**<a href="#faq-spelling" class="anchor" title="Link to this FAQ entry">¶</a>

     There is only one way, and that is "darktable".
-All lower case, in one word.
-Even when starting a sentence.
-Example: darktable is a great program.
+All lower case, in one word, except when starting a sentence.

 * <a name="faq-contact"></a>**What's the best way to contact the developers/report bugs?**<a href="#faq-contact" class="anchor" title="Link to this FAQ entry">¶</a>